Facts About The Berber Language

 Dialects of the Berber language

-However, all dialects share common features, such as the use of personal pronouns.
+However, all dialects share common features, such as using personal pronouns.
 These dialects are not mutually intelligible, so they cannot be spoken to one another without translators.
 For these reasons, this aspect of the Berber language poses particular challenges for those who want to study it.

-However, linguistic boundaries have agreed that there are many core dialects of Berber: Tashelhit (spoken in Morocco which has been heavily influenced by Moroccan Arabic), Tarifit (spoken primarily in Tunisia), Shawi (spoken primarily near Libya), and Zenati (spoken primarily near Algeria).
+However, linguistic boundaries have agreed that there are many core dialects of Berber: Tashelhit (spoken in Morocco, which Moroccan Arabic has heavily influenced), Tarifit (spoken primarily in Tunisia), Shawi (spoken primarily near Libya), and Zenati (spoken primarily near Algeria).

-Other dialects include Shilha (which is a major dialect), Chleuh (spoken in the Western Rif area), and Tamazight (spoken by the Tuareg peoples).
-These dialects are spoken by isolated pockets in Algeria as reported by the Algerian census data.
+Other dialects include Shilha (which is a major dialect), Chleuh (spoken in the Western Rif area), and Tamazight (spoken by the Tuareg people).
+As the Algerian census data reports, these dialects are spoken by isolated pockets in Algeria.

 One of the most interesting facts about the Berber language is that it is not Arabic.
 One cause for the separation between Berber and Arabic is their separate geographic locations.

-While exact population figures are difficult to come by, it is estimated that there are around 40 million Amazigh speakers in North Africa.
-This represents a vast majority of the non-Arabic-speaking population in the region.
+While exact population figures are difficult to come by, there are estimated to be around 40 million Amazigh speakers in North Africa.
+This represents the vast majority of the non-Arabic-speaking population in the region.
 Don’t you know where to get certified Arabic translation services?
-Read that blog post to understand in a better way.
+Read that blog post to better understand it.

-The term Berber has historically been used in many cases as an umbrella term for any number of peripheral languages spoken throughout the Northern African coast and parts of Western Asia.
+Berber has historically been an umbrella term for any peripheral languages spoken throughout the Northern African coast and parts of Western Asia.

 The ancient Phoenicians were responsible for teaching the Berber people how to read and write.
 This valuable skill helped the Berbers become educated and prosperous people.
 However, the effects of urbanization and 20th-century colonialism have resulted in a decline in the use of the Berber language.

-As early as 2006, UNESCO designated six languages spoken by Berber populations as endangered: Algerian Arabic dialect (aka the Riff), Kabyle, Central Atlas Tamazight (or Tashelhit), Western Tuareg (aka Tamahaq), Eastern Tuareg (aka Tamasheq) and Shilha.
+As early as 2006, UNESCO designated six endangered languages spoken by Berber populations: Algerian Arabic dialect (aka the Riff), Kabyle, Central Atlas Tamazight (or Tashelhit), Western Tuareg (aka Tamahaq), Eastern Tuareg (aka Tamasheq), and Shilha.

 Estimates vary on how many speakers there are today.
-A 2008 study found up to 10 million Berber speakers throughout North Africa; however, it’s unclear if this figure includes other dialects that are not classified as endangered or if these numbers include those who live outside of North Africa or Morocco.
+A 2008 study found up to 10 million Berber speakers throughout North Africa; however, it’s unclear if this figure includes other dialects that are not classified as endangered or if these include those outside of North Africa or Morocco.

 Five fascinating facts about this interesting language